 When Regula Ochsner returned to Madagascar in 1998, two decades after having worked there, she was shaken.
 Entire forests, which she referred to as the Black Forest, “Schwarzwald” in her native Swiss German, had all but disappeared.
 While some had been cleared for farming, most – roughly 80% – had been harvested for firewood.
 It was either lush green forests or an empty stomach.
 Both, it seemed, were impossible.
 And it didn’t stop at that.
 Cleared of its forest cover, the fragile soil was left exposed to the elements, resulting in irreversible erosion that left behind a scarred landscape and destroyed habitats.

-Determined to something – anything – to protect what remained of Madagascar’s forests, Mrs. Ochsner returned to the island in 2000.
+Determined to do something – anything – to protect what remained of Madagascar’s forests, Mrs. Ochsner returned to the island in 2000.
 A shipping container followed her, filled with 500 kits to build solar ovens.
 ADES, the Association for the Development of Solar Energy, was born, and the shipping container was transformed into its first workshop.

 Today, two decades after she returned, ADES has grown into a 150‑person business active in nine centers across the island that has spawned hundreds more part time and fulltime jobs.
 The product portfolio has since expanded from the solar cooker they began with to include energy‑efficient briquette and wood stoves.